dloosli/MDTesting/README.md

 ### Preparation ###
 Before starting the build and deployment process, the following software has to be installed:

 * _VirtualBox_: Download and install VirtualBox (tested with version 6.0.10) for the Host Machine's OS, c.f.
 [Official VirtualBox Download Page](https://www.virtualbox.org/wiki/Downloads).

 * _VirtualBox Extension Pack_: Also needs to be installed to be able to pass through the UART USB serial connection, c.f.
 [Official VirtualBox Download Page](https://www.virtualbox.org/wiki/Downloads).

 * _Vagrant_: Download and install Vagrant by HashiCorp, c.f.
-[Official Vagrant Download Page](https://www.vagrantup.com/downloads.html).
+[Official Vagrant Download Page](https://www.vagrantup.com/downloads.html) (**NOTE** Vagrant has to be current enough, e.g. the versions provided by the official Debian Stretch apt repositories are to old).

 &nbsp;